yzyzsun/CP-next/README.md

 ## PLGround

-[PLGround.org](https://plground.org) provides wiki-like open document repository.
+[PLGround.org](https://plground.org) provides a wiki-like open document repository.
 Documents are written in Zord and rendered with an in-browser interpreter.
 It is integrated with a [CodeMirror 6](https://codemirror.net/6/) editor with syntax highlighting.
 Its grammar file written in [Lezer](https://lezer.codemirror.net) can be found at `plground/zord.grammar`.

 Since the frontend code uses the Fetch API, PLGround is expected to work on Chrome 42+, Firefox 39+, Edge 14+, Safari 10.1+, or other modern browsers.

 If you want to start a web server locally, [Ruby](https://www.ruby-lang.org) is needed.
-Besides, execute `gem install sinatra` to get the [Sinatra](http://sinatrarb.com) web framework.
+Besides, execute `gem install sinatra webrick` to get the [Sinatra](http://sinatrarb.com) web framework.
 Finally, execute `npm run rackup` to start a web server.
 (Internally, webpack is first invoked to get all static assets ready in `plground/public/`.)

 ## VS Code Extension